Copyright Claim V/S Copyright Strike | Copyright Registration Process

 Legal action: If the copyright owner believes that their rights have been infringed upon, they may choose to take legal action against the user, which can result in additional penalties and damages.

 To avoid allegations of copyright claims and strikes, content creators and users should obtain permission from the copyright owner or ensure that their use falls under a legal exception to copyright law.
 They can also use royalty-free material, public domain material, or create original content for their videos.
 If they do receive a copyright claim or strike, they should take prompt action to either remove the infringing content or dispute the claim if they believe they have the right to use the copyrighted material.
+For more info Visit our website JR Compliance, our Copyright Registration Consultants will guide you.

 For regular updates join us on -